Tsolval/destiny5e/Hunter.md

 Grenade | Description | Benefit
 :---|:---|:---
-**Incendiary&nbsp;Grenade:** | An explosive grenade that sets enemies on fire, causing additional damage to them. | Deals 1d4 damage each round for 3 rounds to any enemy caught in the blast
+**Incendiary Grenade:** | An explosive grenade that sets enemies on fire, causing additional damage to them. | Enemies caught in the blast burn for 1d4 damage each round for 3 rounds.
-**Swarm&nbsp;Grenade:** | A grenade which detonates on impact, releasing multiple drones that seek nearby enemies. | The grenade no longer explodes, but leaves 12 drones at the target location for up to 3 rounds.
-The drones track to enemies that pass within 10 feet of them doing 2d6 damage each.
+**Swarm Grenade:** | A grenade which detonates on impact, releasing multiple drones that seek nearby enemies. | Instead of exploding, the grenade drops 12 drones.
+Each drone tracks enemies within 20 feet and deals 2d6 damage.
+Drones move 30 feet and last 3 rounds.
-**Tripmine&nbsp;Grenade:** | An explosive grenade that sticks to surfaces and detonates when enemies pass through its laser trigger. | The grenade now has a range of 15 feet.
-Attached to a surface, the grenade lasts for up to 3 rounds and detonates once an enemy enters its range.
+**Tripmine Grenade:** | An explosive grenade that sticks to surfaces and detonates when enemies pass through its laser trigger. | Attached to a surface, the grenade lasts for up to 3 rounds and detonates once an enemy enters its range.
 If attached directly to an enemy, it explodes immediately and does an additional 1d6 damage to the targeted enemy.

 #### Additional Features
 At level 7, you choose one of the following abilities.